 Technology In Construction Benefits

-Technology in construction isn’t discussed anywhere near as much as it deserves to be.
-Construction has a rosy outlook for the not-so-distant future, and here’s a look at the technology to help get us there faster and cheaper.
+Technology in construction isn’t discussed as much as it deserves to be.
+Construction has a positive outlook for the future, and here’s a look at the technology to help get us there faster and cheaper.

 The Future of Construction

 Construction is on the up and up.
-Statista (https://www.statista.com/statistics/226368/projected-value-of-total-us-construction/) has placed a monetary value of 1.23 trillion USD for new construction during 2017, and that number is expected to reach 1.5 trillion USD by 2022.
-The United States currently has strong bipartisan agreement that our infrastructure deserves our federal attention and funding (https://www.constructiondive.com/news/two-years-of-trump-where-are-we-and-whats-next-for-construction/542578/) and we’ve already seen that rhetoric transform into action with the recent signing of the America’s Water Infrastructure Act of 2018 (https://www.epw.senate.gov/public/index.cfm/addressing-americas-infrastructure-needs).
+Statista has placed a monetary value of 1.23 trillion USD for new construction during 2017, and that number is expected to reach 1.5 trillion USD by 2022.
+The United States currently has strong bipartisan agreement that our national and local infrastructure deserves federal attention and funding and we’ve already seen that rhetoric transform into action with the recent signing of the America’s Water Infrastructure Act of 2018.
 This Act invests in, among other things, the maintenance and construction of water and wastewater infrastructure in the States.
-Just this December (https://www.constructiondive.com/news/dot-awards-15b-for-91-projects-across-49-states-and-dc/544268/) the USDOT awarded $1.5B USD for 91 road, rail, transit, and port infrastructure projects.
-This is all great news for construction firms booking up the coming years.

-Here’s where technology in construction comes into play.
+Here’s where technology in construction can make a difference.

-The most well-known existing tech in AEC is Building Information Modeling (BIM) software, which has turned productivity in AEC around.
-When used to its fullest extent, BIM allows construction companies to take active roles in the pre-planning process rather than assume reactive roles later.
+The most well-known existing tech in AEC is Building Information Modeling (BIM) software, which has turned around productivity in AEC.
+When used to its fullest extent, BIM allows construction companies to take active roles in the early-planning process rather than assume reactive roles later.
 Even though BIM software has been around for a while, the programs are constantly improving.
 Specifically benefiting construction, they’re increasing the processing power and cross-program integration.
-Add-In apps integrate construction programs like BIM 360 and Navisworks seamlessly with design programs like Revit.
-This enables early detection of conflicts, and building teams have been able to address schedule set-backs before they happen.
-The time-schedule savings alone has been monumental.
+Add-In applications integrate construction programs like BIM 360, PlanRoom and Navisworks seamlessly with design programs like Revit.
+This enables early detection of conflicts, and building teams can address schedule set-backs before they happen.
+The time savings alone has been monumental.
+This early integration of the Building Team is the main reason for the success of BIM.

-BIM software has influenced an expanding technology in North America: Off-Site Construction.
+BIM software has influenced an expanding technology in North America: Pre-Fab or Off-Site Construction.
 This technology isn’t new, as it’s well established in Europe, Asia, and even making appearances in rapidly growing cities in Africa, but it’s just now getting it’s foothold in NA.
-As off-site construction (or as American’s generally refer to it, prefabrication) is based in integrated project delivery, the real-time collaboration among stakeholders easily identifies what can be prefabricated in off-site manufacturing factories immediately.
-Of course, the limitation here is how many construction companies have the facility space to add prefabrication into their company?
-For companies that have the warehouse or yard to take advantage of off-site, it reduces the need for on-site skilled workers–reducing labor costs–and prefabrication cuts down on material waste–reducing material costs.
-Construction companies embracing off-site construction are experiencing schedule savings, increased labor productivity, waste reduction, and all while using the same BIM software they were using for complex on-site projects.
+Pre-Fab construction is based in integrated project delivery, the real-time collaboration among stakeholders easily identifies what can be prefabricated in off-site manufacturing factories prior to field construction.
+Of course, the limitation is how many construction companies have the facility space and ability to add prefabrication into their company?
+For companies that have the ability to take advantage of off-site construction, it reduces the need for skilled on-site workers–reducing labor costs–and prefabrication cuts down on material waste–reducing material costs.
+Construction companies embracing off-site construction are experiencing schedule savings, increased labor productivity, waste reduction, using the same BIM software they were using for complex on-site projects.

-Drones have been allowed on construction sites for a couple years now (https://connect.bim360.autodesk.com/construction-drones-fly-freely).
-Drones render the site landscape for a fast and accurate start to a building project, or scan existing structures to identify maintenance needs not always visible to the human eye.
+Drones have been allowed on construction sites for a couple years now.
+Drones render the site landscape for a fast and accurate start to a building project, or can scan existing structures to identify maintenance needs not always visible to the human eye.
 3D scans from construction sites cut down on time spent checking measurements, project progress, material inventory, and general surveillance.
 While BIM Software allows for real-time collaboration between stakeholders, drones upload real-time progress.
-As the cost of drones decrease, the ROI they provide increase.
+As the cost of drones decrease, the ROI they provide increases.

 Realtime Capture LLC., Scott Cooper